damnge/SASS-project/README.md

 # Learning SASS

-This is assigment for Vefskolinn course, Module number 3.
+This is an assigment for Vefskolinn course, Module number 3.
 In this project, I've shown some useful methods in SASS like:

 - Nesting
 - Variables
-- Used different components and connected it to the styleshit thanks to the @use and @forward method
+- Used different components and connected it to the stylesheet thanks to the @use and @forward method
 - Created constructors with help of @mixins to avoid repetition

 ## Nesting Selectors